nasa-fornax/fornax-demo-notebooks/_sources/documentation/README.md

       - date and time (with timezone) the problem occurred
       - web browser (name and version) you are using to connect to the Fornax Science Console (e.g., Chrome 125.0.64422.142)
-      - where in the Fornax Science Console this happened (e.g., while running a notebook in JupyterHub; while using the S3 bucket menu; etc.)
+      - where in the Fornax Science Console this happened (e.g., while running a notebook in JupyterHub; while using the Dask extension; etc.)
       - what you were doing when the problem occurred
       - what you expected to have happen
       - what happened instead